Gretsch Pickguard Paint removal

 Do keep the paper wet to avoid it dragging and scratching!

-Regularly wash the paper during this operation and change it to a new cutting area as you go, the 1200 grade paper is a good compromise grade as it is less likely to lead to more scratching and clean up work with polishing, later on.
+Regularly wash the paper during this operation and change it to a new cutting area as you go, rinse the rear of the plate too in the water to keep it wet for the work.
+The 1200 grade paper is a good compromise grade as it is less likely to lead to more scratching and clean up work with polishing, later on.

-A harsher paper grit grade may be quicker to use but the polishing may take longer to resolve any scratches.
+A harsher paper grit grade may be quicker to use but the polishing may take longer to resolve any scratches left.
 Check along the guard edges as paint can remain there.

 The indented parts retain the paint, we want to keep this for this situation